nk755799/IDS/README.md

-Naresh Kalluri
-Graduate Computer Science Student
+Welcome to GitHub,This is Naresh Kalluri a computer Science Grad Student in SJU.